rubyjs/therubyracer/README.md

 dangerous.
 The default context is a hermetically sealed javascript environment with only the standard javascript objects and functions.
 Nothing from the ruby world is accessible at all.

-For ruby objects that you explicitly embed into javascript, by default only the _public_ methods _below_ `Object` are exposed by default.
+For ruby objects that you explicitly embed into javascript, by default, only the _public_ methods _below_ `Object` are exposed by default.
 E.g.

     class A